Transfeminism: Allegations of transphobia in radical feminism

 Radical feminist Janice Raymond's 1979 book, The Transsexual Empire, was and still is controversial due to its unequivocal condemnation of transgender surgeries.
 Raymond says, "All transsexuals rape women's bodies by reducing the real female form to an artifact, appropriating this body for themselves ....
 Transsexuals merely cut off the most obvious means of invading women, so that they seem non-invasive."

 In the early 1990s Michigan Womyn's Music Festival ejected a transgender woman, Nancy Burkholder, After that, the festival maintained that it is intended for "womyn-born-womyn" only.
 The activist group Camp Trans formed to protest the transphobic "womyn-born-womyn" policy and to advocate for greater acceptance of trans people within the feminist community.
 A number of prominent trans activists and transfeminists were involved in Camp Trans including Riki Wilchins, Jessica Xavier, and Leslie Feinberg.
 The festival considered allowing post-operative trans women to attend; however, this was criticized as classist, as many trans women cannot afford genital surgery.
-Since this incident, the Michigan Womyn's Music Festival has updated their community statements page.
-This page now includes a list of links to letters and statements such as their August 2014 response to Equality Michigan's Call For Boycott and a list of demands in response to the Equality Michigan call to boycott.
-The initial response to the boycott states that the MWMF believes that "support for womyn-born-female space is not at odds with standing with and for the transgender community".
+After this incident, the Michigan Womyn's Music Festival updated their community statements page.
+The page included a list of links to letters and statements such as their August 2014 response to Equality Michigan's Call For Boycott and a list of demands in response to the Equality Michigan call to boycott.
+The initial response to the boycott stated that the MWMF believes that "support for womyn-born-female space is not at odds with standing with and for the transgender community".

 Kimberly Nixon is a trans woman who volunteered for training as a rape crisis counselor at Vancouver Rape Relief in Vancouver, British Columbia, in 1995.
 When Nixon's transgender status was determined, she was expelled.
 The staff decided that Nixon's status made it impossible for her to understand the experiences of their clients, and also required their clients to be genetically female.
 Nixon disagreed, disclosing her own history of partner abuse and sued for discrimination.
 Nixon's attorneys argued that there was no basis for the dismissal, citing Diana Courvant's experiences as the first publicly transgender woman to work in a women-only domestic violence shelter.
-In 2007 the Canadian Supreme Court refused to hear Nixon's appeal, ending the case.
+In 2007, the Canadian Supreme Court refused to hear Nixon's appeal, ending the case.